 /path/to/export: This should be replaced with the exact shared directory (exported folder) path.

 /local_mountpoint: This should be replaced with an existing directory in the server where you want to mount the NFS share.

 You can specify a number of mount points which you want to set on the NFS mount.
 We will go through the important mount options which you may consider while mounting a NFS share.

-When the mount option ‘hard’ is set, if the NFS server crashes or become unresponsive, the NFS requests will be retried indefinitely.
+When the mount option ‘hard’ is set, if the NFS server crashes or becomes unresponsive, the NFS requests will be retried indefinitely.
 You can set the mount option ‘intr’, so that the process can be interrupted.
 When the NFS server comes back online, the process can be continued from where it was while the server became unresponsive.

 When the option ‘soft’ is set, the process will be reported an error when the NFS server is unresponsive after waiting for a period of time (defined by the ‘timeo’ option).
 In certain cases ‘soft’ option can cause data corruption and loss of data.
 So, it is recommended to use hard and intr options.

 This option defines the time (in tenths of a second) the NFS client waits for a response before it retries an NFS request.